Andrewodwyer/vintage_drums/README.md

 ### GMAIL

-Vinateg Drums uses Gmail to manage email communications with users, including account verifications and purchase order confirmations.
+Vintage Drums use Gmail to manage email communications with users, including account verifications and purchase order confirmations.
 Integrating Gmail ensures reliable and secure delivery of transactional emails to enhance the customer experience.

 **Steps for Gmail Integration:**